When Panic Strikes: How Long Can An Anxiety Attack Last?

 As a consequence of anxiety attack symptoms, many people begin to practice avoidance to attempt to keep them at bay.
 This might include avoiding any situation that creates anxious feelings, including going to new or unknown places, talking to others, or even taking on new or exciting tasks.

-Even for individuals who are aware of their condition, anxiety attacks can feel embarrassing and frightening.
+Even for individuals who are aware of their anxiety or panic disorder, anxiety attacks can feel embarrassing and frightening.
 The cost of losing your usual freedom may be seen as worth it to avoid anxiety or panic.

 How long do anxiety attacks usually last?